Exact critical-temperature bounds for two-dimensional Ising models: Introduction

 Herein, $q_{\rm max}$ is the highest coordination number of any site on the lattice, defined as the number of its nearest neighbors.
 In terms of $T_{\rm c}$, the bound reads

 with $\log(\dots)$ the natural logarithm.
 Crucially, these bounds are {\it tight}, i.e. they can be saturated for certain $q_{\rm max}$.
-The Honeycomb, Square, and Triangular lattices with $T_{\rm c}/J=1.519$, $2.269$, and $3.641$ saturate their bounds with $q_{\rm max}=3$, $4$, and $6$, respectively \cite{Onsager44,HusimiSyozi50,Houtappel50,Wannier50,NewellMontroll53}.
-In contrast, the mean-field-theory bound $T_{\rm c}/J\leq q_{\max}$ determined by the largest eigenvalue of the lattice adjacency matrix \cite{SI,LynnLee} is significantly higher.
+The Honeycomb, Square, and Triangular lattices with $T_{\rm c}/J=1.519$, $2.269$, and $3.641$ saturate their bounds with $q_{\rm max}=3$, $4$, and $6$, respectively \cite{Onsager44,RevModPhys.17.50,HusimiSyozi50,Houtappel50,Wannier50,NewellMontroll53}.
+In contrast, the mean-field-theory bound $T_{\rm c}/J\leq q_{\max}$ determined by the largest eigenvalue of the lattice adjacency matrix \cite{LynnLee} is significantly higher.
 (Note that our bound asymptotically yields $T_{\rm c,max}/J\simeq (2/\pi)q_{\rm max}$ for large $q_{\rm max}$.)
-In the following, we derive Eq. (\ref{intro2}) from the Feynman--Kac--Ward formalism and then discuss its implications.